jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 ### Use video content when it adds value or increases clarity of textual information on the site
 * Make sure video content adds value and increases clarity of textual information on the site
-* Video content can ## a distraction to users, including visual users, therefore, videos must add value to the site and focus on explaining information presented in the text.
+* Video content can be a distraction to users, including visual users, therefore, videos must add value to the site and focus on explaining information presented in the text.

 ## Movement